ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 Preparing an environment using the Ray Cluster launcher
 -------------------------------------------------------

 The first way to set up dependencies is to is to prepare a single environment across the cluster before starting the Ray runtime.

-- You can build all your files and dependencies into a Docker image and specify this in your your :ref:`Cluster YAML Configuration<cluster-config>`.
+- You can build all your files and dependencies into a container image and specify this in your your :ref:`Cluster YAML Configuration<cluster-config>`.

 - You can also install packages using ``setup_commands`` in the Ray Cluster configuration file (:ref:`reference<cluster-configuration-setup-commands>`).